Back to blog

 };

-Usage in Next.js
+Usage in Your App

-// app/api/data/route.ts
+// routes/users.ts

-import { ipcCache } from '@/lib/ipc-cache';
+import { ipcCache } from './lib/ipc-cache';

-export async function GET() {
+export async function getUser(id: string) {

-const cacheKey = 'expensive-data';
+const cacheKey = `user:${id}`;

-// Try cache first
+// Try cache first - works across ALL workers

-const cached = await ipcCache.get<ExpensiveData>(cacheKey);
+const cached = await ipcCache.get<User>(cacheKey);

 if (cached) {

-return Response.json(cached);
+return cached;

 }